MKUltra: Experiments on Americans

 CIA documents suggest that they investigated "chemical, biological, and radiological" methods of mind control as part of MKUltra.
 They spent an estimated $10 million or more, roughly $87.5 million adjusted for inflation.

 During a hearing by the Senate Health Subcommittee, a testimony by the deputy director of the CIA stated that over 30 institutions and universities were involved in the experimentation program of testing drugs on unknowing citizens "at all social levels, high and low, native Americans and foreign."
 Several of these tests involved the issuing of LSD to unaware subjects in social situations.

-The Army was subject to the testing of LSD which occurred in three phases.
+The Army was subject to the testing of LSD, which occurred in three phases.
 The first phase included over 1,000 American soldiers who willingly volunteered for testing of chemical warfare experiments.
-Phase two had 96 volunteers who were dosed with LSD in evaluation of the possibility of intelligence uses of the drug.
-The third phase included Project Third Chance and Project Derby Hat which conducted experiments on 16 unwitting nonvolunteer subjects that after receiving LSD were interrogated as a part of operation field tests.
+Phase two had 96 volunteers who were dosed with LSD in the evaluation of the possibility of intelligence uses of the drug.
+The third phase included Project Third Chance and Project Derby Hat, which conducted experiments on 16 unwitting nonvolunteer subjects that, after receiving LSD, were interrogated as part of operation field tests.

 After retiring in 1972, Gottlieb dismissed his entire effort for the CIA's MKUltra program as useless.
 Files discovered in 1977 containing 700 pages of new information showed that experiments had continued until Gottlieb ordered the program halted on July 10, 1972.